 Here’s the crisp and inviting guest bathroom complete with a little stool for Scarlet that Jaime craftily DIYed.
 We love how open the room feels thanks to the glass shower door and the mirrored backsplash that was added to the built-in across from the pedestal sink.

-And here we have the master bathroom which is pretty much always flooded with light (oh LA, does the sun ever set there?).
+And here we have their bathroom which is pretty much always flooded with light (oh LA, does the sun ever set there?).
 We also adore the great handheld shower (it has such a chic vintage feeling) and of course that DIYed yellow stool (a thrift store rescue covered in Dwell pillowcase fabric) paired with the clawfoot tub.
 And the gorgeous marble hex floor is totally speaking our language.
 Who’s in the mood for a bath now?
 Just me?
 Come on, I can’t be the only one.

 And here we have one of the most cheerful and fun places in the house- it’s little Scarlet’s nursery.
 We love that Jaime took on a ton of homemade projects in here (from the crocheted pennant garlands to the window treatments and even the spray painted Ikea mirror above the bed).
 We can only imagine how much Scarlet loves her special space.